 Think of the last language course you took (self-study or face-to-face).
 Think of how it contributed to your language level.
 Now, what proportion of that course was truly valuable to you, or made a big impact on your level?
 Chances are you ploughed through a lot of stuff and only remembered those things which you found really useful.
 While it's true that all the other stuff might have had some long-term benefits, in reality, as with any long-term project, you need more tangible short-term aims in order to maintain momentum and stay motivated.

 When I was in Japan, I spent a long time studying and learning but didn't seem to make progress in speaking.
 I determined that it was because I hadn't been putting my language into practice and as a result nothing became automated.
 My 80/20 in that situation was clear: any real improvement was going to come from practising speaking with native speakers – putting into practice everything I'd been learning at home.
 I focused all my efforts on setting up speaking opportunities with teachers and language partners.
-I also came up with some brutal exercises to put my speaking through its paces in everyday situations.
+I also came up with some brutal exercises and a regular language-learning routine to put my speaking through its paces in everyday situations.
 My level went through the roof over the next few months.